 - 1 Tbsp Maple Syrup

-- To cook squash pre-heat oven to 425 F. Cut the acorn squash in half to form four 'bowls' and scoop out the seeds.
+- To cook squash pre-heat oven to 425 F. Cut the acorn squash in quarters to form four 'bowls' and scoop out the seeds.
 Once the oven is heated sprinkle with cinnamon and bake for 35-40 minutes.

 - When the squash is finished, remove from the oven and let it cool so it's cool enough to touch (but warm enough to eat).
 Then, scoop out the inner layer so there is more room for filling.
 You can add the scooped squash to the filling or save it for later.
 It makes great leftovers mashed, in a soup or salad (I even made hummus with it)!

-- Next, fluff the quinoa with a fork, ensure there is no water left in the lentil pot and the lentils are cooked all the way through.
+- Next, fluff the grain with a fork, ensure there is no water left in the lentil pot and the lentils are cooked all the way through.
 Combine these with the apple and kale mixture and scoop into the squash bowls.
 Garnish with the maple toasted walnuts and herbs!

 - This serves 4 as a main or about 8 as a side.